andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 And you go to the point where they ask you to choose the product - **do not do that**, just stop here.
 If you select a product, every button press will order for that product and I think this is not what you want.

-They say that you have to have wifi-password to setup a buttonbut in my case amazon app did not ask it.
+They say that you have to have wifi-password to setup a button but in my case amazon app did not ask it.

 During setup your phone communicate with button through sounds that ours ears cannot hear, that's why